X Band Satellite Communication: >4° separation between satellites

 X band satellites typically have at least 4° separation between satellites, therefore there is less chance of adjacent satellite interference (ASI) and higher power density carriers allowed.

 Terminal size v data rates

 As with any satellite communication link, the data rate that can be achieved with a terminal is dependent on the gain of the parabolic antenna.
 Antenna gain increases with the square of the ratio of aperture width to wavelength.
 Therefore, for a fixed antenna size the gain, and hence the achievable data rate increases with frequency.
 Thus X band provides data rates which are much higher than can be achieved with UHF, L band, or C band.
 The achievable data rates will approach those achievable with Ku band, the exact values will depend on other link parameters (satellite power, link margin, modulation scheme, etc.).

 Therefore, X band provides a good compromise between terminal size and data rates while maintaining resilience to rain fade.
-Data rates of 10Mbit/s are achievable to a 45 cm antenna without interfering with adjacent satellites.
+Data rates of 10 Mbit/s are achievable to a 45 cm antenna without interfering with adjacent satellites.